busma13/birds-of-phoenix-api/README.md

 **Tech used:** HTML, JavaScript, Node.js, Express

-## Optimizations
+## Future Optimizations

-Create a better landing page with more detailed instructions.
 Add more birds.
 Add a database to handle all of the data.
+Add search functionality.

 ## Lessons Learned: